These changes have been incorporated into the guide below.

 Make your initial booking in the same way you always have.
 Please inform us if you:

 Depending on the type of goods you may need to submit additional information about your booking, consignment and goods.
-If you have made your booking online or via the FBO, you will also need to submit this information via the P&O Ferries Freight Portal.
+If you have made your booking online or via the FBO, you will need to submit this information via the P&O Ferries Freight Portal.
 If you have made an EDI booking, this information will be automatically sent to the relevant P&O Ferries system without needing to be input into the P&O Ferries Freight Portal.

 To add or change Multiple Load Lines (MLL) to a booking this can be done using the latest version of EDI or through the P&O Ferries Freight Portal.
 Please note that the weight in the initial booking must be the same as the cumulative weight of multiple load lines and all hazardous goods must still be booked through the relevant Freight Booking Office (FBO).